-Reverse Hybrid and Imported Mismatches

-Two arrangements are targeted by these rules.
-The first is an arrangement where differences in the characterization of the intermediary result in the payment being disregarded in both the intermediary jurisdiction and the investor's jurisdiction (reverse hybrids).
-The second is an arrangement where the intermediary is party to a separate hybrid mismatch arrangement, and the payment is set-off against a deduction arising under that arrangement (imported mismatches).
+Reverse Hybrid and Imported Mismatches, Two arrangements are targeted by these rules.
+The first, a reverse hybrid, is an arrangement where differences in the characterization of the intermediary result in the payment being disregarded in both the intermediary jurisdiction and the investor's jurisdiction.
+The second, an imported mismatch, is an arrangement where the intermediary is party to a separate hybrid mismatch arrangement, and the payment is set-off against a deduction arising under that arrangement.

-In the reverse hybrid arrangement, the hybrid is treated as opaque by its foreign owner and transparent under the jurisdiction where it is established.
-This is illustrated by the following diagram:
+Reverse Hybrids.
+In the reverse hybrid arrangement, the hybrid is treated as opaque by its foreign owner and transparent under the jurisdiction where it is established, as illustrated in Figure 7.

-A Co. is a company resident in Country A, the investor jurisdiction.
+As shown, A Co. is a company resident in Country A, the investor jurisdiction.
 It owns all of the shares in B Co., a foreign subsidiary established under the laws of Country B, the intermediary jurisdiction.
 B Co. is treated as transparent for tax purposes under the laws of Country B but is regarded as a separate taxable entity under the laws of Country A. C Co., a company resident in Country C, the payor jurisdiction, borrows money from B Co. and makes interest payments under the loan.
-The payment is deductible under the laws of the payor jurisdiction, Country C, but is not included in income under the laws of either the investor or the intermediary jurisdiction because neither such jurisdiction treats the payment as income of a resident.
-Instead, each country treats the income as being derived by a resident of the other jurisdiction.
-This assumes that A Co. does not maintain a taxable presence in the intermediary jurisdiction.
-If it did (e.g., to enable B Co. to act as a dependent agent), Country B might impose tax.
+The payments are deductible under the laws of the payor jurisdiction, Country C, but are not included in income under the laws of either the investor or the intermediary iurisdiction because neither such iurisdiction treats the payments as income of a resident.
+Instead, each country treats the income as having been derived by a resident of the other jurisdiction.
+Note: This assumes that A Co. does not maintain a taxable presence in the intermediary jurisdiction.
+If it did for example, to enable B Co. to act as a dependent agent-Country B might impose tax.

 The mechanics of reverse hybrid structures also make it difficult for any party to the arrangement to know the nature and extent of the mismatch unless the arrangement is implemented within the confines of a controlled group.
-Reverse hybrids mismatches can arise in the context of widely-held investment vehicles that admit offshore investors.
+Reverse hybrid mismatches can arise in the context of widely-held investment vehicles that admit offshore investors.

+Imported Mismatches.
 In the imported mismatch system, a hybrid instrument is used to reduce or eliminate the income in the intermediary jurisdiction.
-The intermediary company then lends funds raised with the hybrid instrument in return for a note from a borrower in a third country.
-The following diagram illustrates the fact pattern:
+The intermediary company then lends funds raised with the hybrid instrument in return for a note from a borrower in a third country, as illustrated in Figure 8.

-B Co. is a wholly-owned subsidiary of A Co.
+As illustrated, in this fact pattern B Co. is a wholly-owned subsidiary of A Co.
 A Co. lends money to B Co. in return for the issuance of a hybrid financial instrument.
 The payments are structured to be exempt from tax under the laws of Country A, while being deductible under the laws of Country B. Borrower Co. borrows money from B Co.
 Interest payable under the loan is deductible under the laws Country C (the jurisdiction of residence of Borrower Co.) and is included in income by B Co. under Country B law.
-The result of this structure is that interest is deductible in Country C, but ultimately is not deductible in Country A. Country B's tax revenue is unaffected as income is offset by deductions.
+The result of this structure is that interest is deductible in Country C, but ultimately is not taxable in Country A. Country B's tax revenue is unaffected as income is offset by deductions.

-A similar result can be achieved through the use of a series of hybrid entities, as illustrated in the following diagram:
+A similar result can be achieved through the use of a series of hybrid entities, as illustrated in Figure 9.